Chart Color Schemes

 Kew displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Kew, as per the latest Census evaluation, 50.5% of dwellings were houses while 49.5% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Melbourne's metropolitan area where 67.9% of dwellings were houses and 32.1% were other types.
-Home ownership in Kew stood at 40.7%, with mortgaged dwellings at 29.8% and rented dwellings at 29.5%.
-The median monthly mortgage repayment in Kew was $3,000, higher than Melbourne's metropolitan average of $2,000.
-The median weekly rent in Kew was $476, compared to Melbourne's metropolitan average of $390.
-Nationally, Kew's median monthly mortgage repayments were significantly higher at $3,000 compared to the Australian average of $1,863, and median weekly rents were substantially higher at $476 compared to the national figure of $375.
+Kew's dwelling structure, as per the latest Census, consisted of 50.5% houses and 49.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Kew stood at 40.7%, with mortgaged dwellings at 29.8% and rented ones at 29.5%.
+The median monthly mortgage repayment was $3,000, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Kew was $476, compared to Melbourne metro's $390.
+Nationally, Kew's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing